hrbosker/hrbosker.github.io/content/authors/admin/_index.md

 Hans Rutger Bosker is Assistant Professor at the Donders Center for Cognition [DCC], part of the [Donders Institute](https://www.ru.nl/donders/) at [Radboud University](https://www.ru.nl), Nijmegen, The Netherlands.
 He leads the **Speech Perception in Audiovisual Communication** [SPEAC] research group, funded by the ERC Starting Grant 'HearingHands' [101040276] that started in September 2022.
 This research grant investigates the contribution of simple up-and-down hand movements ('beat gestures') to audiovisual speech perception.
 Hans Rutger Bosker is also Senior Investigator at the [Max Planck Institute for Psycholinguistics](https://www.mpi.nl), Nijmegen.

 *Wondering how to pronounce my name?* The IPA is /b/ and here's Google pronouncing my name.
-But most people simply call me Hans.
+But most people simply call me "Hans".
 {{< audio src="HRB_Google_TTS.mp3" >}}